What is a used car loan?

 Many loan products offer additional features to entice borrowers.
 This might include free and unlimited extra repayments or a redraw facility that lets you take out anything you've paid above the minimum.

 Balloon payments can be great if you plan on selling the car before the end of the loan term - you can use the proceeds of the sale to pay off the balloon amount.
-However you'll want to make sure you can cover the the residual amount; it can be quite a shock if your car sells for less than what you still owe and you don't have the extra cash to pay for it.
+However, you'll want to make sure you can cover the residual amount; it can be quite a shock if your car sells for less than what you still owe and you don't have the extra cash to pay for it.

 Is buying a used car a good idea?

-At the same time, there are risks to buying second-hand.
-As we touched on above, older cars can be more susceptible to engine problems and other issues.
-Major services tend to happen around the 100,000km mark.
+On the other hand, there are risks to buying second-hand.
+Older cars can be more susceptible to engine problems and other issues.
+Major services tend to happen around the 100,000-kilometre mark.
 This might mean an expensive trip to the mechanic, not to mention the inconvenience of a breakdown.
-The extra risk also can mean it's more expensive to insure older vehicles, not to mention the higher interest rate.

-Dealership vs Private Sale
+Where to buy: Dealership vs Private Sale

 However, buying privately also means you need to be careful of scammers, not to mention dodgy vehicles.
-You should make sure the vehicle you're looking at has up to date roadworthy certificates and is mechanically sound before you hand over anything.
-It's also worth checking whether there are any encumbrances on the car using the Vehicle Identification Number (VIN) in a PPSR check.
-This ensures you aren't buying a vehicle that's been stolen, written off or encumbered by an outstanding loan.
+You should make sure the vehicle you're looking at has up-to-date roadworthy certificates and is mechanically sound before you hand over anything.